Vir Sanghvi: Personal life

 Vir married author Malavika Sanghvi.
 They had a son Raaj Sanghvi.
 Later he divorced Malavika and married Seema Goswami.

-Nira Radia tapes
+Controversy

 In 2010, Sanghvi was connected to the Nira Radia tapes.
 In the audio tape Sanghvi was heard asking "What kind of story do you want?"
 It is alleged that he made some points suggested by Radia in his article titled 'Time for some transparency' under Sanghvi's column "Counterpoint".
 Sanghvi denied all allegations and uploaded the article onto his website for readers to make their own judgement.
 On 27 November 2010, Sanghvi released a detailed statement in the Hindustan Times, clarifying his role, and also raising the possibility of the tapes being edited.
 Due to the heightened interest in him Sanghvi temporarily suspended his weekly article "Counterpoint".

 In January 2012, The Union Government told the Supreme Court that the Radia tapes broadcast by media organisations were tampered with and the government agencies were not responsible for its leakage.